ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-MDT-build-server.md

 - This will boot into a "Microsoft Deployment Wizard", which will then launch a set of menus embedded within the ISO.
 - Select "Build thick updated windows 10 image"
   * Thin image == Just windows 10
-  * Thick image == windows 10 + software such as labview, nport, notepad++, 7-zip etc (but not IBEX)
+  * Thick image == windows 10 + software such as labview, nport, notepad++, 7-zip, IBEX (if you have access to the existing MDT build server you may wish to disable the IBEX installation as it won't be required for this machine)
 - Computer name - set it to the hostname (same as name in Hyper-V)
-- Join the default `ISIS workgroup` (TODO: put the name of this on the passwords share
+- Join the default `ISIS workgroup`
 - Don't restore settings or data
 - When asked for an administrator password generate a secure random password following STFC password guidance, and then add this to the usual passwords page alongside hostname.
 - Don't capture any image